DOI-ONRR/doi-extractives-data/_how-it-works/default.md

       <div class="container landing-section">
         <div>
           <h3 class="h3 landing-heading"><a href="{{site.baseurl}}/how-it-works/ownership/">Ownership</a></h3>
-          <p>Private individuals and corporations, as well as federal, state, local, and tribal governments, can own land and the oil, gas, coal, and other minerals found below the surface.</p>
+          <p>Private individuals and corporations, as well as federal, state, local, and Native American governments, can own land and the oil, gas, coal, and other minerals found below the surface.</p>
           <p><a href="{{site.baseurl}}/how-it-works/ownership/">Learn about land and resource ownership</a></p>
         </div>
       </div>